Los Angeles Dodgers at Cincinnati Reds odds, picks and predictions - NewsBreak

 Los Angeles Dodgers at Cincinnati Reds odds, picks and predictions

-The Los Angeles Dodgers (41-25) face the Cincinnati Reds (23-44) for the 2nd game of a 3-game series on the road.
-First pitch Wednesday is at 6:40 p.m.
-ET at Great American Ball Park.
-Let’s analyze Tipico Sportsbook‘s lines around the Dodgers vs. Red odds with MLB picks and predictions.
+The Los Angeles Dodgers (42-25) look to complete a 3-game sweep of the Cincinnati Reds (23-45) Thursday at Great American Ball Park.
+First pitch is set for 12:35 p.m.
+ET.
+Let’s analyze Tipico Sportsbook‘s lines around the Dodgers vs. Reds odds with MLB picks and predictions.

-The Dodgers lead the season series 5-0 with 2 games to go.

-The Dodgers won Tuesday’s series opener 8-2 as they pounded out 17 hits.
-They have won 4 of their last 6 games and are in a virtual tie for first place in the NL West with the San Diego Padres.

 Dodgers at Reds projected starters